-Zip codes entered in the Service Area Zip Codes field for service sites and administrative/service delivery sites (administrative-only sites will not be considered) must be all of those listed in Table 4.
+Zip codes entered in the Service Area Zip Codes field for service sites and administrative/service delivery sites must be those where at least 75 percent of the current patients within the service area reside (administrative-only sites will not be considered).
 Zip codes entered in this field will determine compliance with Eligibility Requirement 3b.
+Refer to the SAAT to determine the zip codes where the majority of patients reside.